 Exercise Requirements & Living Conditions

-The only downside to this particular designer dog is that he has inherited the high energy of the Beagle, but with the Brachycephalic face of the Pug, and this can lead to a difficult and frustrating combination for both the dog and his owner.
-Imagine having the urge to run a marathon every day, but with a plastic bag strapped to your face, and this is a real concern of this breed.
-Nonetheless, the beagle pug mix is an energetic pup who needs around 45 minutes of exercise every day, just be sure to keep a close eye on him.
+The only downside to this particular designer dog is that he has inherited the high energy of the Beagle, but with the Brachycephalic face of the Pug.
+This can lead to a difficult and frustrating combination for both the dog and his owner.
+Imagine having the urge to run a marathon every day, but with a plastic bag strapped to your face.
+This is a real concern of this breed.
+Nonetheless, the beagle pug mix is an energetic pup who needs around 45 minutes of exercise every day.
+Just be sure to keep an eye on them during exercise at all times.

 The Puggle is suited to homes with children of all ages.
-He is big enough not to be mishandled by young children, but not big enough to squash them, so the Puggle is the perfect match for families with children of any age.
-He is also known to be great with other animals unless he inherits his Beagle parents hunting traits, but as long as he is socialized well as a young pup and exposed to smaller animals such as rabbits, then he should be suited to multi-pet household, just be sure to carry out a controlled pre-meet first.
+He is big enough not to be mishandled by young children, but not big enough to squash them.
+That makes them a perfect match for families with children of any age.
+He is also known to be great with other animals unless he inherits his Beagle parents hunting traits.
+But even then, as long as they are properly socialized as a young pup and exposed to smaller animals such as rabbits, then he should be suited to a multi-pet household.
+As always, be sure to carry out a controlled pre-meet first.

-Both of his parents are stubborn as hell, and unfortunately the Puggle is no different.
-Everything is done on Puggle time, so don’t expect him to join you on a training session if he rolled out of the wrong side of his crate that morning.
+Both of his parents are stubborn, and unfortunately, the Puggle is no different.
+Everything is done on their own time, so don’t expect him to join you on a training session if he rolled out of the wrong side of his crate that morning.
 With that being said, when he is up for a training session then he is quite intelligent and is quick to pick up commands when he wants to.
-For this reason, it is important to keep training sessions fun and short, otherwise you are likely to lose his interest.
+For this reason, it is important to keep training sessions fun and short.
+Otherwise you are likely to lose his interest.

-Early socialization is key to ensure that he grows up into a well-mannered pup, and as with every other dog, reward-based training is the most effective way to train him.
-The Puggle is obsessed with anything edible, so be sure to use this to your advantage and reward him with small treats during the training sessions.
+Early socialization is key to ensure that he grows up into a well-mannered pup.
+As with every other dog, reward-based positive reinforcement training is the most effective way to train.
+The Puggle is obsessed with anything edible, so be sure to use this to your advantage.
+You’ll have a new best friend very quickly if you reward your Puggle with small treats during training sessions.

-There aren’t any Puggle breed standards, and as such there aren’t any guidelines related to his health.
-Therefore, the best way to determine what the Puggle may be predisposed to is to look at the recommended health tests for both of his parents.
-Both of his parents suffer with Hip Dysplasia, which is the abnormal formation of the hip joint, so be sure to look out for signs of painful walking.
-His parents also both suffer with a variety of eye conditions, particularly the Pug, so cleansing and monitoring his eyes are very important.
+Both of his parents suffer with Hip Dysplasia.
+Hip Dysplasia is the abnormal formation of the hip joint, so be sure to look out for signs of painful walking.
+His parents also both suffer with a variety of eye conditions, particularly the Pug.
+This means cleansing and monitoring his eyes are very important.
 Epilepsy is also prominent in the breeds, and so if you suspect he is having a seizure take him to the Veterinarian immediately, so be sure to read up on Pug Dog Encephalitis.
-The beagle pug mix is also prone to a number of skin allergies, such as skin fold dermatitis which can be quite painful for him.

-As outlined above, the Puggle is likely to inherit the Brachycephalic face of the Pug, and this can cause a number of health issues.
+As outlined above, the Puggle is likely to inherit the Brachycephalic face of the Pug.
+This can cause a number of health issues.
 Not only does it leave him unable to breathe properly, but it also causes difficulty for his heat regulation.
-So, on a hot day, be sure to closely monitor the Puggle, and if he appears to be struggling, immediately calm and cool him down with a cold damp towel placed over him.
+So, on a hot day, be sure to closely monitor the Puggle.
+If he appears to be struggling, immediately calm and cool him down with a cold damp towel placed over him.
 If it is too hot then either stick to early and late walking when it is much cooler, or simply don’t walk him at all.
 Thankfully, however, he will have a slightly longer muzzle than the average Pug thanks to the Beagle influence, so these symptoms will be slightly alleviated.

 The Puggle will consume between 1 and 1 ½ cups of food every day.
 The pug beagle mix will do well on high quality kibble that is specifically designed for smaller dogs, but if you are in any doubt about what to feed him then speak to your Veterinarian.